kuchynkm/newpyprj/README.md

 # NewPyPrj: automation of python project setup with pyenv + poetry + git

+It takes several steps to properly setup a python project according to the latest best practices.

+Typically, these involve creating a folder structure for the project, setting up python with fresh virtual environment, git repository initialization, cofiguration of pre-commit hooks and more.

+I compiled all the usual repetitive steps I do everytime I create a new python project into a single bash script and made it available here.

+Feel free to adjust it to your needs.
+Edit the script's default values or add & remove steps to your liking.

 ## Prerequestities

 You need to have the following tools installed already: